johnstonskj/rust-atelier/atelier-core/README.md

 **Version 0.2.17**

+* Fixed escaping bug for line writer that made cross-platform comparison a pain.

+**Version 0.2.17**

 * Fixed add_shape bug, it must allow shapes with a member_id IFF the shape kind is unresolved.

 **Version 0.2.16**